-- 90 Having established power cost adjustment mechanisms for Avista and PSE, we are prepared to consider one for PacifiCorp, but find the current proposal inadequate. - 91 Previously, we have observed that a properly designed mechanism should address the following principles: - The purpose is to recognize variability in the cost of operating existing power supply resources as a result of abnormal weather conditions that are out of a utility's control.
-Ratepayers understand the connection between weather and rates;132
+- Having established power cost adjustment mechanisms for Avista and PSE, we are prepared to consider one for PacifiCorp, but find the current proposal inadequate. - Previously, we have observed that a properly designed mechanism should address the following principles: - The purpose is to recognize variability in the cost of operating existing power supply resources as a result of abnormal weather conditions that are

-127 Exh.
+&lt;sup>127 Exh.
 471-T at 46-54 (Black); see also Public Counsel Initial Brief, ¶¶ 139-51.